Children Law and Parenting Issues

 Whilst many parents are able to agree the arrangements for their children issues can still arise in respect of living arrangements or decisions in relation to their upbringing.

-If these issues cannot be agreed directly, then many parents obtain the help of other services, including discussions between solicitors, family mediation or counselling to enable them to reach a suitable outcome for them and their children.
+If these issues cannot be agreed directly, then many parents obtain the help of other services, including discussions between solicitors or counselling to enable them to reach a suitable outcome for them and their children.

 If matters are more complicated, or there is a fundamental disagreement that cannot be resolved then in some circumstances parents apply to the Court to assist them in reaching a resolution.